brndd/avanto-tripwire-fastmap/README.md

 # Usage

-Install the userscript.
 The quick input box can be opened with the shortcut `Alt-S` (`Ctrl-Cmd-S` on Mac) (the S stands for "sig").
 The shortcut currently cannot be changed.

+If you prefer, you can also paste the wormhole string into Tripwire like you would paste sigs.
+This can be useful if you use the exact same syntax for in-game bookmarks; while creating the bookmark, you can just ctrl-A ctrl-C and then ctrl-V into Tripwire.

 The input box accepts extended Avanto bookmark syntax and always creates the connections in the *currently active system*.
 The main differences to the common lazy in-game bookmark are: